DGoettlich/history-llms/README.md

 Historical texts contain racism, antisemitism, misogyny, imperialist views.
 The models will reproduce these views because they're in the training data.
 This isn't a flaw, but a crucial feature—understanding how such views were articulated and normalized is crucial to understanding how they took hold.

-We're developing a responsible access framework that makes models available to researchers for scholarly purposes while preventing misuse.

 ### Getting involved
-We welcome your input on:
+We welcome your input on all aspects of the project, including but not limited to:
 - Which periods and regions matter most
 - What questions would be most valuable to probe
 - How to validate outputs against historical evidence
-- Responsible access frameworks

 Contact us at [history-llms@econ.uzh.ch](mailto:history-llms@econ.uzh.ch)